Dr Anna Parlane

 In any kind of public-facing job, your body is being co-opted.
 Your body and your personality, your personal style.
 You are the face of the organisation.
 Exploitation is inherent.
 There is necessarily a kind of splitting that happens, in this situation, where your personal identity, your private thoughts, come apart from your public face, your identity as an employee and representative of the institution.
 It’s funny, though, how the relationship between your public and private selves is elastic.
 If you’re good at your job, you put a lot of yourself into it.
 You remake yourself to fit the institution, and of course in this process you can’t help but remake the institution a bit too.

-Jessie said once that she likes stock images because they don’t know what they are going to be.
+Jessie said once that they like stock images because they don’t know what they are going to be.
 An image is created that doesn’t yet have a buyer or a purpose.
 It could be used for anything.
 It could be used to advertise cat food, a mental health service, vacuum cleaners – anything.
-I find the stock images she used in Inside Job, showing beautiful, yet carefully relatable models shrugging theatrically, really funny.
+I find the stock images they used in Inside Job, showing beautiful, yet carefully relatable models shrugging theatrically, really funny.
 They are mystified, perfectly embodying the placeholder quality of the stock image, standing in for a meaning that has yet to be decided.
 Inside Job infiltrated and re-routed ACCA’s exhibition advertising budget, and inserted these uncertain images into a communicative space that is normally used for advertising’s more direct messaging.
 Installed in paid advertising space in Melbourne’s train stations and bus shelters, our model avatars did a similar job to what we were doing inside the gallery, fracturing the tone of certainty with which the institutional message is delivered.

 As Jessie’s title suggests, Inside Job was fully implicated in the mutually exploitative network of relations encapsulated by the term “institution.”
-She exploited her existing relationships with ACCA, with Matt, with us, in order to introduce her work – a little glitch, a fleeting moment of uncertainty – into ACCA’s existing channels of communication.
+They exploited their existing relationships with ACCA, with Matt, with us, in order to introduce their work – a little glitch, a fleeting moment of uncertainty – into ACCA’s existing channels of communication.
 Institutional critique is often understood according to a dated model of artistic radicalism as fundamentally combative, speaking truth to power, antagonising its own institutional frame.
 Inside Job, however, was deeply complicit.
 The charge of antagonism that the work delivered – its ephemerality, its subversiveness – was absolutely in line with ACCA’s self-image and institutional priorities, the gallery’s desire to be seen as provocative.

-I think that what Jessie really pointed out, from her position inside the institution, is how ACCA’s institutional voice – our collective voice – is already split, fractured by the dynamic, elastic relationship between each of our multiple selves, slippery undercurrents of shifting allegiances, power dynamics, doubts, uncertainties, ulterior motives.
+I think that what Jessie really pointed out, from their position inside the institution, is how ACCA’s institutional voice – our collective voice – is already split, fractured by the dynamic, elastic relationship between each of our multiple selves, slippery undercurrents of shifting allegiances, power dynamics, doubts, uncertainties, ulterior motives.
 The work inserted a visible question mark into a space that was already there.